ctjhoa/spacevim/README.md

 To easily test your changes it is recommended to symlink the various files into your `.config/nvim` folder.
 The ones you want to replace are

 -   `.config/nvim/spaceneovim-layers` to test layer changes
 -   `.config/nvim/autoload/spaceneovim.vim` to test core changes
 -   `.config/nvim/init.vim` to test changes to `vimrc.sample.vim`

 ### Using your own layer repository

-If you want to develop/test out your own layers, there are two ways to do it:
+If you want to develop/test out your own layers, there are three ways to do it:

+1. Add your layer in `.config/nvim/spaceneovim-layers/private/` and load them via `PrivateLayer`.
-1. Point to your own git repository with `SetLayerRepo`, e.g. `SetLayerRepo 'git@github.com:Tehnix/spaceneovim-layers.git'`.
+2. Point to your own git repository with `SetLayerRepo`, e.g. `SetLayerRepo 'git@github.com:Tehnix/spaceneovim-layers.git'`.
 This should be set in `UserInit()`.
-2. Manage the `spaceneovim-layers` directory yourself - the bootstrap process basically just checks if the directory exists, and if not it clones it down.
+3. Manage the `spaceneovim-layers` directory yourself - the bootstrap process basically just checks if the directory exists, and if not it clones it down.
 Symlinking or putting in your own directory here will also work.

 ### Enable Debugging